Neethu9074/carbon/packages/in-events/components/AIChat/README.md

   // Format and display responses
 }
 ```

+You will also notice inside `EventsCustomSendMessages` there is a reference to `eventsChatAPI.tsx`.
+This is because every agent that is being communicated with will need to have their own API handler.
+You will need to do something similar with you implementation and add create a chatAPI inside `in-events/components/AIChat/api/`.

+PS.
+Whenever the `coordinator` agent is implemented we will no longer need to have several `chatAPI.tsx` and there can just be one.

 When creating your own implementation, you can leverage the existing response types and utilities to maintain consistency with the rest of the application.